bytecodealliance/wasm-micro-runtime/gitbook/advance_tutorial/README.md

 # Advance tutorial

 Welcome to the chapter of advance tutorial.

-If you want could either use .
+If you care about performance(don't we all?), want to know what's WAMR stand among other wasm runtime or want to fine tune memory footprint of your wasm application.
+You could refer to [this section](performance%26footprint/README.md)

-If at the end of day, you start to optimize and take performance into consideration or want to utilize advanced feature, including **application framework** and **dynamic management**, you could find them in [chapter 4. advance tutorial chapter](advance_tutorial/README.md).
+In later sections, you could find tutorial on how to use [application framework](../../doc/wamr_api.md) and [dynamic management](remote_applicatoin_management/README.md)